 Overall, the Spectra S2 gives you more options to find exactly the right settings for you.

-However, one thing to be careful of – the suction on the Spectra starts off where you were when you stopped pumping the last time you pumped.
+One thing to be careful of – the suction on the Spectra starts off where you were when you stopped pumping the last time you pumped.
 This can be jarring if your suction was very high and you usually start off lighter in massage mode.
 The Pump in Style always starts in letdown mode.

 The Spectra S2 has both a timer and a night light, while the Medela Pump in Style doesn’t have either.